hoffay/NW-Marketplace/readme.md

 ## Testing
 Testing is done manually by experimenting with core elements of each feature.
 Specific testing steps can be found in testing.md

-## Use
-The website can be reached at https://nationwide-marketplace.herokuapp.com/